AskBlockchain/axelar-crosschain-gas-abstraction/README.md

 ## Smart Contract Example & Deployment Details

+**Function Names :**
++ The `callContractWithToken` function is used to initiate the cross-chain transfer.
++ The payGasForContractCallWithToken function handles gas payments for the transaction.

+**Event Emission :**
++ The GasPaidForContractCallWithToken event is emitted when gas is paid for the transaction.

+**Payload Handling :**
++ The payload contains the encoded destination address, which is decoded in the _execute function on the destination chain.

+**Gas Payment :**
++ The payNativeGasForContractCallWithToken function ensures that the gas fees are paid using native tokens (AVAX).

 Avalanche Testnet (Chain A):
     - Gateway Address : 0xC249632c2D40b9001FE907806902f63038B737Ab
     - Gas Service Address : 0xbE406F0189A0B4cf3A05C286473D23791Dd44Cc6